Moths are vital to our entire ecosytem.

 A common species, more so in south of England than in the north.

 Habitat in damp grassland, fens, waste-ground and gardens

 Two generations a year, fly in June-July and August-September

 Family – Tussock moths (Lymantriidae)

-The adults fly at night and are attracted to light, especially the males.
-They can sometimes be found resting on tree trunks or posts during the day.
+The adults fly at night and especially the males are attracted to light.
+They will sometimes rest on tree trunks or posts during the day.
 The caterpillars can be found from April to June after they have overwintered as eggs.